 It's 2 feet by 4 feet, a size and shape I like a lot, and it's acrylic on canvas.
 Here's a secret about this piece: When I painted it, I was a poor, skinny starving artist - so I repainted over an existing painting I wasn't really happy with.
 The other painting, "Sorcerer's Apprentice", was a bit too comic-bookish and hokey compared to the vision for this piece, Buffalo Spirit.
 Having no money for canvas, I painted over the first painting.
 I had previously photographed the original painting, so here it is for you to see:

-The asking price on Buffalo Spirit is a modest $1600 unframed.
-Call me at the studio at (505) 296-1400 if you'd like to own one of my "milestone" paintings from many years ago.
+Buffalo Spirit now belongs to my son, but if you'd like to see more of my paintings, keep an eye out for future posts to this blog!
+Call me at the studio at (505) 296-1400 if you'd like to see any of my available works currently available in the studio.
 You can also email me for more details: David (at) StewartArt.com.

 DESIGN, PHOTO AND TEXT © DAVID LLOYD STEWART - ALL RIGHTS RESERVED